-"One of the most important landscape proposals on site is the establishment of a woodland and wildflower boundary.
+As outlined in the Landscape Architects Report "One of the most important landscape proposals on site is the establishment of a woodland and wildflower boundary.
 Not only will the boundary act as a buffer for the scheme it will anchor the scheme to Stocking Avenue.
-The boundary already contains some existing trees on the east and west boundaries and we propose to retain these trees while reinforcing them with new woodland tree, shrub, hedge and understorey planting."
+We propose plant specimen trees and ~10m spacing while reinforcing them with smaller woodland trees, shrubs, hedges and understorey planting.

-"It is desired that the boundary be as biodiverse as possible.
+It is desired that the boundary be as biodiverse as possible.
 To facilitate and encourage this we have filled the boundary with pollinator friendly planting species (see Planting Schedule).
 The planting will provide food, shelter and safety from chemicals such as pesticides.
 Many pollinator friendly actions simply require us to manage the land in a slightly different way than we have become used to.
 It is not about letting the landscape go wild, but about managing it in a way that is sustainable for pollinators so that they can survive and continue to provide us with their vital service.
 The Boundary will usually be accompanied by a compacted gravel footpath which gives residents and visitors the chance to walk alongside the boundary without disturbing it and its flora and fauna.
-The woodland boundary on this site will join the woodland boundary on the White Pines North scheme and act as a corridor for biodiversity."
+The woodland boundary on this site will run close to the woodland boundary on the White Pines North and South schemes and act as a corridor for biodiversity."